 - Automotive Technology

 Chicago's wide industrial variety enables people with all kinds of training and educational backgrounds to find good employment opportunities.
 Some of the most promising sectors to be part of include technology, health care, professional services, logistics, and manufacturing.

-According to long-term projections from the Illinois Department of Employment Security (IDES), the following sectors are expected to have the most job growth between 2016 and 2026 in the Northeast region of Illinois (which includes the large Chicago metro area).*
+According to long-term projections from the Illinois Department of Employment Security (IDES), the following sectors are expected to have the most job growth between 2016 and 2026 in the Northeast region of Illinois.*

 Offices of other health practitioners (2.4% a year): An increasing number of health care professionals will likely be needed in offices related to optometry, physical therapy, chiropractic, speech therapy, mental health treatment, occupational therapy, and similar fields.